Zero waste: History

-Examples of zero waste
+Packaging Examples

 Milk can be shipped in many forms.
 One of the traditional forms was reusable returnable glass milk bottles, often home delivered by a milkman.
 While some of this continues, other options have recently been more common: one-way gable-top paperboard cartons, one-way aseptic cartons, one-way recyclable glass bottles, one-way milk bags, and others.
 Each system claims some advantages and also has possible disadvantages.
 From the zero-waste standpoint, the reuse of bottles is beneficial because the material usage per trip can be less than other systems.
 The primary input (or resource) is silica-sand, which is formed into glass and then into a bottle.
 The bottle is filled with milk and distributed to the consumer.
 A reverse logistics system returns the bottles for cleaning, inspection, sanitization, and reuse.
 Eventually, the heavy-duty bottle would not be suited for further use and would be recycled.
 Waste and landfill usage would be minimized.
 The material waste is primarily the wash water, detergent, transportation, heat, bottle caps, etc. While true zero waste is never achieved, a life cycle assessment can be used to calculate the waste at each phase of each cycle.

 Online shopping orders are often placed in an outer box to contain multiple items for easier transport and tracking.
 This creates waste for every order, especially when there is only a single item.
 In response, some products are now designed not to require an outer box for safe shipping, a feature known as ships in own container.

-Recycling and composting
+Recycling

-It is important to distinguish recycling from Zero Waste.
+It is important to distinguish recycling from zero waste.
 The most common practice of recycling is simply that of placing bottles, cans, paper, and packaging into curbside recycling bins.
 The modern version of recycling is more complicated and involves many more elements of financing and government support.
 For example, a 2007 report by the U.S. Environmental Protection Agency states that the US recycles at a national rate of 33.5% and includes in this figure composted materials.
 In addition, many multinational commodity companies have been created to handle recycled materials.
 At the same time, claims of recycling rates have sometimes been exaggerated, for example by the inclusion of soil and organic matter used to cover garbage dumps daily, in the "recycled" column.
 In US states with recycling incentives, there is constant local pressure to inflate recycling statistics.

 Recycling has been separated from the concept of zero waste.
 One example of this is the computer industry where worldwide millions of PC's are disposed of as electronic waste each year in 2016 44.7 million metric tons of electronic waste was generated of which only 20% was documented and recycled.
 Some computer manufacturers refurbish leased computers for resale.
 Community Organizations have also entered this space by refurbishing old computers from donation campaigns for distribution to undeserved communities.